Always LEAVE NO TRACE.

 This trail, within city limits, is not only a great place to enjoy the splendor of a waterfall.
 There are also plenty of other areas to explore in the extensive wilderness area.
 Home to large stands of old-growth forest, it has long been encroached upon by generations of forestry and other industry.
 The huge Pockwock Wilderness Area is a watershed centering around Pockwock Lake, also known as the drinking water supply for the city of Halifax.

-Aside from the falls, there is plenty more to explore in this area (all unmarked).
-The area also protects large stands of old spruce, hemlock, maple, birch and pine trees which reflect what our Acadian forest should look like had we not destroyed most of it.
+Aside from the falls, there is plenty to explore in this area (all unmarked).
+Following upstream eventually leads to its origins at Little Pockwock Lake and the large Pockwock Wilderness Area.
+This area is adjacent to former clearcutting, but the protected wilderness area is one of the few places in the province with #old-growth stands of trees.
+The diverse array of spruce, hemlock, maple, birch, and pine trees reflect what our native Acadian forest should look like had we not destroyed most of it.

 Near the falls there are also remains of an old dam, sawmills, and lumber camps which are a testament to the area’s busy history.
 I’ve only begun to scratch the surface of what this area has to offer, but Pockwock Falls was a great introduction.